 7. Frans & Marja de Boer Lichtveld – Schakelobject #3 (1977)

 Frans (b.
 1942–2016 NL) and Marja de Boet Lichtveld (b.
 1941) were an artist couple who focused on sculptures and kinetic objects.
 Their works are represented in numerous museum and company collections.

 Schakelobject #3 is constructed from stainless steel and perspex, held together with bolts.
 There are nine blocks in the form of diamond-shaped cubes which can be moved, and therefore a different form is created each time.

 The de Boer Lichtveld couple created these kinetic sculptures and objects for a long time.
 They processed high-gloss materials to reflect the movement of passers-by.
 Their work consists of abstract forms, which can refer to the history of the place where the statue stands.
 Space and light are essential elements in their work.

 Artwork title translated to English: Switch Object #3

-One of the hardest parts of this project was choosing only seven artworks and artists to highlight.
-My wider research was huge and saw me looking at over 20 different artworks; many of which I photographed regardless and therefore I can share below.
+One of the most complex parts of this project was choosing only seven artworks and artists to highlight.
+My more exhaustive research was massive and saw me looking at over 20 different artworks, many of which I photographed regardless, and therefore I can share below.